Healthplan Spain

 Penalties for Driving with a Negative or Unfavourable ITV

 Driving a vehicle with a negative ITV can result in fines of up to 500 euros.
-Furthermore, there are no opportunities for reduced fines or discounts for prompt payment from the Dirección General de Tráfico (DGT) in such cases, as this is considered a severe violation.
+There is no option for early-payment reduction from the Dirección General de Tráfico (DGT), as this is classed as a severe infraction under Spanish Traffic Law.

-In contrast, an unfavourable ITV incurs a fine of 200 euros if you are caught driving the vehicle without justifiable reasons, such as en route to a workshop for repairs or returning to the ITV for a reevaluation of the corrective measures undertaken.
+In contrast, an unfavourable ITV incurs a fine of 200 euros if you are caught driving the vehicle without justifiable reasons, such as travelling to a workshop for repairs or returning to the ITV for reevaluation of the corrective measures undertaken.

-Learn more about the ITV test in Spain.
+Learn more about the full process in our complete ITV test guide.